03 April 2023

 In scanning my extensive collection of DVDs I note that the actor who appears the most is Max Von Sydow.
 Many of these are Bergman films such as The Seventh Seal, Winter Light and The Virgin Spring, but he’s also in two films — The Emigrants and the New Land — by another Swedish director, Jan Troell as well as several American films including Hannah and Her Sisters, the Exorcist, Shutter Island, Three Days of the Condor and as the narrator in Europa.
 I absolutely love his work, he made a lot of good films even better including some of the best in cinema history.

 The previously mentioned Robert DeNiro also shows up in a lot of my DVDs: Goodfellas, Taxi Driver, Raging Bull, Mean Streets the King of Comedy, The Godfather Part 2, Silver Linings Playbook, Jackie Brown, The Deer Hunter and Heat.
 Wow.
 And so many iconic performances.
-His turns as Travis Bickle, Jack LaMotta and the young Vito Coreleone are enough to hang a career on, three careers.
+His turns as Travis Bickle, Jake LaMotta and the young Vito Coreleone are enough to hang a career on, three careers.

 I also like Paul Newman who somehow didn’t win an Oscar for either Hud or The Verdict.
 Unfortunately Newman’s career including an inordinate number of clunkers and few great films.
 Of course he was memorable in two films with Robert Redford —Butch Cassidy and the Sundance Kid and the Sting.
 Redford is another beloved actor who lit up the screen in The Candidate, All the President’s Men, Downhill Racer and Three Days of the Condor but he was never a great actor at least not in comparison to the likes of DeNiro and Pacino